 What is Breast Implant Illness?

 Breast implant illness (BII) involves a variety of autoimmune issues.
 Unlike BIA-ALCL, there are not any specific numbers available, as the symptoms can be due to different conditions and haven’t shown direct links to implants.
 Plus, it seems that BII occurs more often in women with personal or family histories of autoimmune conditions.
 Symptoms of BII include a variety of symptoms including; chronic fatigue, fevers, brain fog, visual disturbance, and joint pain.
 Whether these symptoms can be attributed to breast implants is still not entirely known.
 There are anecdotal reports of many women who have had implants removed who report improvements of symptoms.
 Alternatively, there are many reports where implants were removed without a change in symptoms.
-There are well-designed studies looking at exactly this and we should start to have more information in 2021.
+There is ongoing research and looking for a causal relationship between implants and illness, but there it is still shroud in some mystery.
 Many patients with concerns about breast implant illness pursue breast implant removal.

 How is Breast Implant Illness diagnosed?